 Norma was hired on at the standard “probationary female salary,” which was roughly half the income of her male counterparts and the norm at the time.
 She was however, offered a “Broad-in-the-workplace” incentive plan, which allowed her to accrue extra income each time she refrained from taking legal action after encounters of extreme sexual harassment with male employees.
 “I used to leave that store with the sorest fanny,” Norma recalled.

-Despite cuts to her dental benefits, Norma is all smiles now (her new dentures were purchased through a fund set up by Walmart associates who donate portions of their own salaries to help each other in times of need).
+Despite cuts to her dental benefits, Norma is all smiles now and is happy to go to Nazareth Living Center, a South St Louis retirement community offers various levels of senior living care and housing options. (her new dentures were purchased through a fund set up by Walmart associates who donate portions of their own salaries to help each other in times of need).